-How to Fix your Water-damaged iPhone, iPad, AirPods, or Mac
+How to fix your water-damaged iPhone, iPad, AirPods, or Mac

 Let's get this out of the way first, since these terms are often used interchangeably by manufacturers.
 There is no universal standard for "waterproofing" — that is to say that nothing can truly be considered waterproof, since no manufacturer can absolutely guarantee that.
 Therefore, everything that can withstand a bit of moisture is water-resistant.

-Water-resistant products are given "Ingress Protection" or IP ratings, which help consumers determine their level of water resistance.
+Water-resistant products are given "Ingress Protection" or IP ratings (opens in new tab), which help consumers determine their level of water resistance.
 The rating consists of two digits, the first from 1 to 7 and the second digit from 1 to 9.
 The first number is intrusion protection, which really refers to dust.
 The second is moisture protection.

-Rather than go through all them, the IP ratings we need to concern ourselves with in the case of Apple products are IP67 and IPX7, the water resistance rating given to the iPhone 7, 7 Plus, 8, 8 Plus, and X, and the Apple Watch "Series 0" and Series 1, respectively.
-The Apple Watch Series 2 and 3 are good to 50 meters deep, but were not given an official IP rating.
-IP67 and IPX7 mean that the device is totally protected against dust that would harm the internals, and it can survive after being submerged in up to 3 feet of water for 30 minutes.
+So, in the case of Apple's newest phones, the iPhone 14 (opens in new tab) and iPhone 14 Pro (opens in new tab), you'll notice they carry an IP68 rating.
+The "6" in the rating refers to it being dust-tight, while the "8" refers to the iPhone's ability to be able to handle immersion up to 1M (3 feet and 3 inches) in depth.

-Apple has given none of its other products an IP rating, so it's safe to say that your iPad, AirPods, Mac, and older iPhone are all susceptible to water damage.
+You may also notice that the AirPods Pro 2 (opens in new tab) and AirPods 3 (opens in new tab) have an IPX4 rating, which means those devices are protected against splashing water and have not been tested for dust protection.
+You shouldn't swim with your AirPods, but you can get sweaty without worrying about them breaking.

 'Swim-proof' vs. 'splash-proof'

-The Apple Watch Series 2 and 3 are "swim-proof," which means they can handle submersion for quite a while and can handle the pressure of swimming strokes, which can force water into devices much faster than simple submersion can.
-The first-gen Apple Watch and Series 1 are merely splash-proof, despite their IPX7 ratings.
+Every Apple Watch senses the Series 2 has been classified as"swim-proof," which means they can handle submersion for quite a while and can handle the pressure of swimming strokes, which can force water into devices much faster than simple submersion can.

-While Apple does not mention water or liquid damage in its standard one-year Apple Watch warranty, it does guarantee your Apple Watch Series 2 or 3 when used under Apple's guidelines.
-This means shallow water activities, but not anything with "high velocity water" or "submersion below shallow depth."
-So while the Apple Watch Series 2 and 3 are guaranteed to 50 meters deep under ISO standards, Apple isn't so keen on your doing that outside of controlled testing.
+While Apple does not mention water or liquid damage in its standard one-year Apple Watch warranty, it does guarantee your Apple Watch Series 2 or later when used under Apple's (opens in new tab)guidelines (opens in new tab).
+This means shallow water activities, but not anything with "high-velocity water" or "submersion below shallow depth."
+So while the Apple Watch are guaranteed to be 50 meters deep under ISO standards, Apple isn't so keen on your doing that outside of controlled testing.

 Water damage and your warranty

-We've been seeing it since the iPhone 7 was released: people taking underwater photos, going swimming with the iPhone, and just plain playing fast and loose around water.
+Since the iPhone with the first IP rating was released (the iPhone 7), you've probably seen a ton of people taking underwater photos, going swimming with the iPhone, and just plain playing fast and loose around water.
 While that's all fine and good, it's a bit foolhardy.

 While your iPhone may seem "waterproof" at the beginning, water does take its toll over time.
 The nano-coating covering connectors and ports will degrade, and as water evaporates off of your iPhone, it'll dry out any plastic.
 And if you've ever dropped or scratched your iPhone, any little imperfection can expedite liquid's destruction.

-Apple doesn't cover water damage under its regular warranty, so if your device does go kaput, you're hooped.
-Without AppleCare+, water damage repair will cost your up to $549 for your iPhone X.
+Even though all iPhones now have a pretty good IP rating, Apple doesn't cover water damage under its regular warranty, so if your device does go kaput, you're hooped.
+Without AppleCare+, repairing water damage will cost you hundreds of dollars, so keep that in mind the next time you actively want to take your iPhone into the water with you.

 How to fix iPhone or iPad water damage